 The works use analogue and digital technologies to measure changes in our nervous system, as revealed through such processes as heart rate, and brainwave activity.
+These measurements are then used to modulate digital sounds and images, providing a realtime display of these charges as they are unfolding in realtime.

 This is the essense of biofeedback training in clinical, theraputic practice - and Khut’s interactive artworks apply these principals to a creative re-imagining of selfhood, agency and embodiment.